How to setup backup SMS routing

 Open Advanced route menu

 To create the condition that will be watched by the gateway, you need to open the advanced settings of a route.
 To do so, click the Advanced button located in the data line of on a route (Figure 6).
-Make sure to choose one of the route created earlier in this tutorial.
+Make sure to choose one of the routes created earlier in this tutorial.

 open routing rule advanced menu